Louis-Auguste-Victor, Count de Ghaisnes de Bourmont: The Trial of Marshal Ney

-Latter testimony given by Lecourbe before his death was read, that partially contradicted Bourmont suggesting that there was no prospect for resistance, and that even in the absence of the proclamation the troops would likely have defected in any case.
-Further witnesses told of Neys actions after the Parade attempting to paint him as suddenly loyal to Napoleon but even these witnesses who had seen Ney during the Parade and in the days after it contradicted Bourmonts testimony that Ney was wearing the Grand Eagle decoration even if they were otherwise positive to the prosecution case.
+Later testimony given by Lecourbe before his death was read, that partially contradicted Bourmont suggesting that there was no prospect for resistance, and that even in the absence of the proclamation the troops would likely have defected in any case.
+Further witnesses told of Ney's actions after the parade attempting to paint him as suddenly loyal to Napoleon but even these witnesses who had seen Ney during the parade and in the days after it contradicted Bourmont's testimony that Ney was wearing the Grand Eagle decoration even if they were otherwise positive to the prosecution's case.
 Nevertheless the court rendered a guilty verdict and Ney was sentenced to execution.

 Bourmont would also give evidence against Jean-Gérard Bonnaire [Fr].